CiaranH1997/ConvertTxtToGSimple/README.md

 - Execute script (amend path to input files and wobbling configuration to whatever you are using)
 ```
-./GSimple_LArSoftConvert $WOB /out/path/to/protodune_neutrinoflux.root ~/in/path/to/lightnu_fluxes_*
+./GSimple_LArSoftConvert $WOB $NOUTPUTS /out/path/to/protodune_neutrinoflux.root ~/in/path/to/lightnu_fluxes_*
 ```

 There is a helper bash script for running the executable: `runNewProtoDUNEFluxProd.sh`.
+WOB is the wobbling configuration and NOUTPUTS is the number of output gsimple files to split the flux file into.